kubevirt/kubevirt-tekton-tasks/templates-pipelines/windows-customize/README.md

 Before you create PipelineRuns, you must create ConfigMaps with an autounattend.xml in the same namespace in which the VirtualMachine will be created.

+Update the `sourceDiskImageNamespace` parameter with the namespace where the source PVC is located and `baseDvNamespace` parameter with the namespace where the result DataVolume should be created.
+In case you define different namespaces than PipelineRun is created, please see #Usage in multiple namespaces paragraph.

 Pipeline runs with resolvers:
 {% for item in pipeline_runs_yaml %}
 ```yaml